-Choice of subunits and connections
+5. Choice of subunits and connections

-In the general case, we define an archetypal set of connected subunits $S = \{s_1, s_2, s_3, ...\}$, along with a set of equivalence classes for the subunits $P = \{p_1, p_2, p_3, ...\}$, and a function $f: S \rightarrow P$. f maps members of S into equivalence classes in P based on defining characteristics for each of the p_i .
-For example, looking at bones in the human body there could just be a single class for "bone" with the characteristic "made of bone", or different classes for different types of bone distinguished by some characteristic of that type of bone (e.g. tibia, sternum).
-There may be characteristics of members of S not considered by f and these can be thought of as "noise".
-For example, the same type of bone will vary in shape and size across individuals, but we are only interested in the characteristics that define the mapping onto P. Connections are defined by mapping into another set of equivalence classes $E = \{0, e_1, e_2, ...\}$ by some function $g: S \times S \rightarrow E$.
-E contains the 0 element to represent "not connected", and the e_i represent different types of connection.
-Here connections could be actual physical connection, or it could be some more abstract relationship.
-We then define the archetypal graph G, in which vertices are members of S, with categories $f(s_i)$, and an edge exists between s_i and s_j if $g(s_i, s_j) \neq 0$, with edges categorised by $g(s_i, s_j)$.
+In the general case, we define an archetypal set of connected subunits $S = \{s_1, s_2, s_3, \ldots\}$, along with a set of equivalence classes for the subunits $P = \{p_1, p_2, p_3, \ldots\}$, and a function $f: S \to P$.
+Here, f maps members of S into equivalence classes in P based on defining characteristics for each of the p_i .
+For example, looking at bones in the human body, there could just be a single class for 'bone' with the characteristic 'made of bone', or different classes for different types of bone distinguished by some characteristic of that type of bone (e.g. tibia, sternum).
+There may be characteristics of members of S not considered by f and these can be thought of as 'noise'.
+For example, the same type of bone will vary in shape and size across individuals, but we are only interested in the characteristics that define the mapping onto P. Connections are defined by mapping into another set of equivalence classes $E = \{0, e_1, e_2, \ldots\}$ by some function $g: S \times S \to E$.
+Here, E contains the 0 element to represent 'not connected', and the e_i represent different types of connection.
+Here, a connection could be an actual physical connection, or it could be some more abstract relationship.
+We then define the archetypal graph G, in which vertices are members of S, with categories $f(s_i)$, and an edge exists between s_i and s_j if $g(s_i, s_j) \neq 0$, with edges categorized by $g(s_i, s_j)$.
 In the general case, we are looking at a class of objects to which the above rules can be applied to extract a graph isomorphic to G. In this case, members of S are not necessarily substructures that can rebuild an object in its entirety, but rather are shared connection motifs common to a number of objects that we consider to be similar/related.

-In the construction of G, it is important that for each member of P all subunits that are common to objects in the class being examined, and that any shared instances of substructures within P in the objects are included in S. This is to prevent overestimation of complexity by selecting a more complex subgraph of G through exclusion of some member of S. For example, one could remove some internal symmetries of a skeleton by selectively erasing some of the bones.
+In the construction of G, it is important that, if a substructure is included in S, all equivalent substructures, as defined by f, are also included in S. This is to prevent overestimation of complexity by selecting a more complex subgraph of G through exclusion of some member of S. For example, one could remove some internal symmetries of a skeleton by selectively erasing some of the bones.

-Pathway Complexity in the general case
+6. Pathway Complexity in the general case

 The procedure for constructing complexity pathways on G, and defining the Pathway Complexity of the object, then follows that of the basic approach, only now we are establishing the Pathway Complexity of the selected archetypal graph G that is contained within the whole class of objects.
-In this way, we can bound the complexity of sets of object that are non-identical but that clearly share features in such a way that they have some relationship to each other, and establish if the relationship of those motifs exceeds the complexity threshold for a biological source.
+In this way, we can bound the complexity of sets of objects that are non-identical but that clearly share features in such a way that they have some relationship to each other, and establish if the relationship of those motifs exceeds the complexity threshold for a biological source.
 Greater specificity can provide a higher bound (e.g. specifying the type of each bone in a skeleton, rather than labelling each vertex of the graph as a bone, will result in a higher complexity value).